FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/enhancement.md

 name: Enhancement
 about: Suggest a new feature
 title: 'Enhancement: '
-labels: enhancement
+labels: 'status: pending triage'
 ---
-#### Please check for duplicates or similar issues before creating this issue.
+#### Please check for duplicates or similar issues before submitting this suggestion.
 ## What is your suggestion, and why should it be implemented?